-- This paragraph relates to the M&G Corporate Bond Fund, M&G Emerging Markets Bond Fund and M&G Global Government Bond Fund and sets out disclosures required under Regulation EU 2015/2365 on Securities Financing Transactions. - Total return swaps are agreements under which one party makes payments based on a set rate, either fixed or variable, while the other party makes payments based on the total return (including both the income it generates and any capital gains) of an underlying asset (for example, a commodity or stock market index).
-In this way, a party can gain the economic exposure of the underlying asset without actually owning that asset. - The specific types of total return swaps permitted in this section are swaps on bond indices, baskets of bonds and government bonds. - The total return swaps described in this paragraph may be exercised by the M&G Corporate Bond Fund, M&G Emerging Markets Bond Fund and M&G Global Government Bond Fund to gain exposure to bonds for tactical purposes. - 43.5 M&G Risk Management Process states that both exchange traded derivatives and over-the-counter derivatives must be traded with approved counterparties. - 43.5.1 New counterparties are approved after a review that covers the legal status of the proposed counterparty, an assessment of the operational risk and credit risk associated with that counterparty and any other material considerations and it must have the minimum required credit rating. - 43.5.2 Trading must occur in M&G approved derivative instruments and the arrangements must be governed by appropriate legal documentation. - The maximum proportion of the NAV of the funds that can be subject to total return swaps is 25%, as follows:
+- This paragraph relates to the M&G Global Corporate Bond Fund and sets out disclosures required under Regulation EU 2015/2365 on Securities Financing Transactions. - Total return swaps are agreements under which one party makes payments based on a set rate, either fixed or variable, while the other party makes payments based on the total return (including both the income it generates and any capital gains) of an underlying asset (for example, a commodity or stock market index).
+In this way, a party can gain the economic exposure of the underlying asset without actually owning that asset. - The specific types of total return swaps permitted in this section are swaps on bond indices, baskets of bonds and government bonds. - The total return swaps described in this paragraph may be exercised by the M&G Global Corporate Bond Fund to gain exposure to bonds for tactical purposes. - 43.5 M&G Risk Management Process states that both exchange traded derivatives and over-the-counter derivatives must be traded with approved counterparties. - 43.5.1 New counterparties are approved after a review that covers the legal status of the proposed counterparty, an assessment of the operational risk and credit risk associated with that counterparty and any other material considerations and it must have the minimum required credit rating. - Trading must occur in M&G approved derivative instruments and the arrangements must be governed by appropriate legal documentation. - The maximum proportion of the assets under management of the M&G Global Corporate Bond Fund that can be subject to total return swaps is 25%, with a maximum of 10% with any one non-approved counterparty; and a maximum of 10% with any one approved counterparty. - The expected proportion of the assets under management of the M&G Global Corporate Bond Fund that can be subject to total return swaps is 10%. - 43.8 M&G collateral management policy in the context of OTC financial derivatives transactions is detailed in Section 35.6.